 Cherreads

-Chapter 25 - The Fine Art of Not Dying on Stage
+Chapter 30 - Chapter 23: The Fine Art of Not Dying on Stage

 For the next six days leading up to the third round of the National Dance Competition, Sean temporarily stepped in to handle the prop training, an area where he had more experience than Daniel.
 With his ease in working with sticks, short ribbons, lightweight balls, and whatever else the college studio had lying around, he led Terrence, Kai, Ben, and even Daniel through a crash course in integrating props without tripping over them.